Want to change things up this fall on your leaf-peeping trip to the Upstate? Saddle up for a horseback ride through the mountains.

 Over the course of the three-hour ride, we crossed a covered bridge, stopped at three impressive waterfalls and took a short spur trail to a beautiful mountain lake.
 Later in the fall, when the trees will be awash in color, this woodlands tour will be that much more spectacular.

-I hope to return in late October — the peak of the fall foliage season — to take Leonard’s other tour to Jumping Off Rock with its hallmark view of the crystal clear waters of Lake Jocassee and the Blue Ridge Mountains.
-To book either outing, call (864) 918-1020 or email firstname.lastname@example.org.
+If you come in late October - the peak of the fall foliage season - take Leonard's other tour to Jumping Off Rock with its hallmark view of the crystal clear waters of Lake Jocassee and the Blue Ridge Mountains.
+To book either outing, call (864) 918-1020 or visit their website.

 The Horseback Waterfalls Tours is just one of many out-of-the-ordinary ways to get in your leaf gazing this fall in South Carolina.